Updated: June 8, 2020

 You Are What You Eat

 The Ketogenic lifestyle will differ from what you were raised to understand as healthy eating habits.
 We were all raised to believe that to be healthy, we needed to eat a “well-balanced” diet, based on the food pyramid.
 We were also told, in fact it was ingrained in our minds, that if we ate fat, we would become fat.
-Therefore, we all ate accordingly.
+This is just not true, but we all ate accordingly.

 Lunch was a sandwich with meat and cheese, or peanut butter and jelly.
 Or macaroni and cheese followed by a piece of fruit and a prepackaged dessert.